gigili/good-food-tracker-api/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Good food tracker project is a collection of a back end web API (Nodejs & Express), front end web app (Vuejs) and a mobile application (Kotlin).

 The project aims to allow the users to take pictures and/or leave notes, ratings, comments about restaurants they visit in order to be able to reference it later when they try to pick were they wanna go eat out or order from.

 ### What is this repository for? ###

 This repository is for the back end API built with Nodejs & Express

 For the list of existing or currently being developed feature please refer to the [features](#features) section of this document.

 ### How do I get set up? ###

 To get started on development follow these steps:

 * Rename `.env.example` to `.env`;
     * Add your values to the `.env` file;
 * Start up docker containers with `docker-compose up`
 * Create `postgres` database;
+    * Rename `.migration.example.config` into `.migration.config`
+        * Add your values to the `.migration.config` file;
     * Run `php cli/migrate.php --init` to initialize the migrations table;
     * Run `php cli/migrate.php --up` to run all the migrations;
 * Visit `localhost:${APACHE_PORT}` to see if everything works;

 ### Contribution guidelines ###

 * Keep code clean and simple;